PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 This message would be emitted as the first action in a pipeline's StopProcessing handler.

+#### `ForEach-Object` Additions

+`ForEachObjectCommand` could implement `IDisposable` to enable a `-Dispose` / `-DisposeScript` parameter to be used with `ForEach-Object`.

+- The slightly different parameter name would be necessary as C# does not permit a property name to collide with a method name, and `IDisposable` mandates a method named `Dispose()`, so a property cannot use that name.
+- To improve consistency, the parameter can be explicitly aliased to `-Dispose`.
+- The parameter _must_ be assigned explicitly by name, and never be assumed based on number of provided scriptblock parameters as the command currently does with `begin`/`process`/`end`.

+This is not critical to the main `dispose{}` implementation.
+During discussion with the committee, it was raised that it may not be strictly necessary / could be complex to implement correctly from the cmdlet itself.
+As such, unless there is a need for it, it may be better to relegate `dispose{}` functionality to functions and script cmdlets.
+If a user wishes to implement a `dispose{}` functionality, it's likely that the complexity of the function is sufficient to warrant a full function being defined rather than leveraging `ForEach-Object`.

 ### Possible Alternate Proposals

+#### Naming Alternatives

+Several different possible names for the block have been discussed; the two that keep coming back are `dispose` and `cleanup`.
+`cleanup` is more desirable in some ways from a scripting perspective, as it does not come with any assumed knowledge about the `IDisposable` pattern in .NET.
+However, given that the proposed behaviour is intended to be as close to a true `Dispose()` as is possible within the constraints of the PowerShell engine, it appears `dispose` is a little more appropriate. `cleanup` is also a slightly more nebulous and less strictly-defined term at present, although that could be remediated somewhat with documentation.

+Additionally, while scripters unfamiliar with `IDisposable` objects would have to learn the new feature regardless of the name, programmers more familiar with the .NET ecosystem and the `IDisposable` pattern would be able to recognise the name and make reasonable assumptions about how it operates and should be used.
+Of course, that in turn means that the operation of `dispose{}` would need to be as close to the "real" `IDisposable` behaviour as possible, and equally as reliable.

 #### Forcibly Cancel Processing on Multiple Presses of `Ctrl+C`